 When purchasing a home, we tend to get caught up in the aesthetics of the space and forget about the not-so-glamorous but essential features of the house.
-While the luxury kitchen, master bedroom and backyard patio might be the ultimate selling points, asking questions about the plumbing and HVAC systems is just as essential to make sure you’re comfortable in your new home.
+While the luxury kitchen, master bedroom, and backyard patio might be the ultimate selling points, asking questions about the internal workings of the home is just as essential to make sure you’re comfortable in your new home.

 Here are some must-ask plumbing and HVAC questions you’ll want answers to before you make your final decision.

 The average HVAC system has a lifespan of about 15 years, provided it’s been properly maintained.
 Do yourself a favor and make sure your potential new home has a properly functioning central heating and cooling system, so no expensive surprises come your way.